Patient education: Sleep apnea in adults (Beyond the Basics)

 Overview of obstructive sleep apnea in adults

-Pharmacologic treatment of obstructive sleep apnea in adults
+Home sleep apnea testing for obstructive sleep apnea in adults

-Polysomnography in obstructive sleep apnea in adults
+Polysomnography in the evaluation of sleep-disordered breathing in adults

 Upper airway imaging in obstructive sleep apnea in adults